azizkrifa/Brain_tumor_segmentation_with_U-net/README.md

   These files are loaded using the `nibabel` library, which reads `.nii.gz` medical imaging files and returns 3D NumPy arrays.

   #### 1.4.2 Normalization
-  For each modality (T1, T1c, T2, FLAIR), we apply z-score normalization:
+  For each modality (T1, T1c, T2, FLAIR), we apply `z-score normalization`:

   <p align="center">
   <img width="299" height="70" alt="image" src="https://github.com/user-attachments/assets/be72d840-f8a7-47c5-ba98-9ba98edf2575" />